How can a speech-language pathologist assess velopharyngeal function without instrumentation?

 - The structure of the velum including bifid uvula, submucous cleft and posterior nasal spine

-- Fistula will not affect resonance if below point of velopharyngeal closure
+- Fistula location (will not affect resonance if below the point of velopharyngeal closure)

-- Bifid uvula: the incidence may be as high as 1/70
+- Bifid uvula (incidence may be as high as 1/70)

 What are the characteristics of submucous cleft palate?

 - Nasopharynx size

 - Nasal vowel (corrected by asking the child to say “kah”)

 - Gag elicited (breathe through nose and repeat “ah”)